 Head-to-Head: Photographic Paper Prints vs Press Prints

 Any good photog knows the importance of printing their work.
 With all the fabulous print products available these days, don’t you want to know exactly what you’re getting and why?
-Let’s take a look at the distinctions between photographic paper prints vs press prints, and why the heck you should care.
+Join Richard Photo Lab as we take a look at the distinctions between photographic paper prints vs press prints, and why the heck you should care.

 Photographic paper prints and press prints use different color spaces to produce an image, which causes minor variances in color.
 Photographic paper prints exist in the RGB color space because they use light to make the image, while press prints use the CMYK color space, which stands for the four basic colors of ink used in printers (Cyan, Magenta, Yellow, Key—aka black).
 The RGB color space has a larger color gamut, or range of colors it can produce, than CMYK.
 Photographic paper prints will always achieve the most precise colors.
 Press prints may have difficulty reproducing certain colors, though the technology afforded to us today ensures that these prints provide beautiful image reproduction.